 I know everybody’s situation is uniquely different.
 But, I wanted to share how we manage to live on one income, yes, even an income that is actually considered below federal “poverty level”!

-There is a lot of “frill” in most insurance (as I shared about here).
+There is a lot of “frill” in most insurance.
 Speak to your agent about what you can do to reduce your bill.
 Now that we have worked our way to owning two vehicles again (both paid for) we carry full coverage on our “family” vehicle, and just the bare minimum on hubby’s truck.
 If something were to happen to his truck, we’d still have the van as a backup.

 We switched my insurance to an HSA (Health Savings Account) with a High Deductible Insurance plan.
 I hardly ever go to the doctor, it’s been several years since I have been sick enough to need one.
 So, it saves us money.
 It’s a good option for generally healthy people with no medical conditions.